NOTICE: Classes canceled today due to weather conditions. Check Blackboard for communication from your instructors.

 SBU offers a number of scholarships designed to both reward and develop your unique talents.

 Interested in one of the fine arts areas?
-Performance-based scholarships are available in amounts beginning at $500/year and are given on a competitive basis.
+Performance-based scholarships are available and are given on a competitive basis.
 Contact your admissions counselor for details regarding application and audition processes.

 SBU is a proud participant in 18 NCAA Division II sports.
 Teams are able to award athletic performance scholarships in amounts beginning at $500/year and are given by coach discretion based on your performance.

-Men's Sports: Baseball, Basketball, Cross Country, Football, Golf, Soccer, Tennis and Track (Indoor and Outdoor)
+Men's Sports: Baseball, Basketball, Cross Country, Football, Soccer, Tennis and Track (Indoor and Outdoor)

-Women's Sports: Basketball, Cross Country, Golf, Soccer, Softball, Tennis, Track (Indoor and Outdoor) and Volleyball
+Women's Sports: Basketball, Cross Country, Soccer, Softball, Tennis, Track (Indoor and Outdoor) and Volleyball

 As a Christian university, it is SBU's privilege to award scholarships to students entering the ministry and to partner with churches who want to assist their students in pursuing Christian higher education.

-Receive $2,000 per year if you are pursuing an academic degree in Biblical Studies, Christian Ministry, Church Music, Intercultural Studies, or Religion and Philosophy.
+Receive $2,000 per year if you are pursuing an academic degree in Biblical Studies, Christian Ministry, Church Music, or Intercultural Studies.

 SBU will match dollar-for-dollar up to $500 annually whatever amount your church contributes toward your education.
 Let your admissions counselor know if your church wishes to participate in this scholarship opportunity.

 Receive $1,000 per year if you are a dependent of a full-time church-related vocational professional.

 Receive $1,000 per year if you are a dependent of someone currently serving full-time on the mission field for the International Mission Board (IMB), North American Mission Board (NAMB) or another approved missions organization.

 If you have a brother or sister attending SBU at the same time as you, you will both be eligible for a sibling scholarship of $500/year each.
 Ask your admissions counselor for details.